Lokomotiv Cove FC: Inaugural Season – 2007

-From early in the season it was clear that the club's best chance of success lay with the Senior Women's team who were playing in division 3.
-Coach Cesar Bolivar had a tight knit bunch of girls led by Norwegian star Gry Bakke who scored 48 goals from midfield and Noni Payling who provided many of Gry's assists en route to the team winning Loko's first league premiership.
-Both girls had joined the club after playing first division for the University of Newcastle in the Northern NSW Women's League.
-The experience rubbed off on their teammates many of whom were playing their first season of competitive football.
-Unfortunately a torn meniscus for Noni and international travel plans for Gry prevented the duo from playing in the finals series and the team was unable to win the premiership/championship double.
+From early in the season, it became apparent that the club's strongest prospects for success lay with the Senior Women's team, who competed in Division 3.
+The team, coached by Cesar Bolivar, included Norwegian midfielder Gry Bakke, who scored 48 goals, and Noni Payling, who provided many of Bakke's assists.
+Both players had previously represented the University of Newcastle in the Northern NSW Women's League.
+Their experience contributed to the development of several teammates who were in their first season of competitive football.
+The team won the club's first league premiership; however, injuries and travel commitments prevented Bakke and Payling from participating in the finals, and the team did not secure the championship double.

-The Senior Men's Squad overcome a slow start in the league to record 6 wins in their final 8 games and wrap up third spot in the Division 2 premiership.
-Unfortunately for the team, Scottish Central defenders Kevin Collins and Damien Hagerty were unaware of the Australian notion of finals football and had organised holidays home to Glasgow coinciding with Loko's first men's finals appearance.
-The result was a 7–0 drubbing from Maccabi Hakoah.
+The Senior Men's squad recovered from a slow start in the league, winning six of their final eight matches to secure third place in the Division 2 premiership.
+However, key central defenders Kevin Collins and Damien Hagerty were unavailable for the finals due to pre-arranged travel commitments to Glasgow.
+As a result, the team suffered a 7–0 loss to Maccabi Hakoah in their first finals appearance.

 In the lower men's division the club was less successful due to the new combinations and lack of competitive knowledge of the new competition for many players and the club grading committee.
 The division 4,5,6 & 8 teams all won the wooden spoon in their respective competitions while the division 7 team finished third and division 3 team mid-table.
 The division 7 team earned Loko's first championship however with a 1–0 over the Lions at Hensley Athletic Field in front of a crowd of around 200 people.
 The goal scored in the last 5 minutes lead to a large celebration amongst the Terminus.

 Gry Bakke was awarded the Golden Boot for the district.